data-lessons/library-webscraping-DEPRECATED/_episodes/02-csssel.md

 ~~~
 {: .source}

-Adding `.text` will retrieve the text from within the returned element.
-(Note that this `.text` notation looks deceptively similar to the class selector notation.)
+Adding `.innerText` will retrieve the text from within the returned element.
+(Note that this `.innerText` notation looks deceptively similar to the class selector notation.)

 ~~~
-document.querySelectorAll("html > head > title")[0].text
+document.querySelectorAll("html > head > title")[0].innerText
 ~~~
 {: .source}